You are at the top of the page

 Of course, if you weren’t important, your lodgings at court were not as posh.
 And if you were a servant, you had to sleep where you could, in and around the vast complex of kitchens on the north side of the palace.

-The King had the most luxurious loo of all, similar to this close stool from the time of William III (r1689-1702).
-Henry’s close stools were covered in sheepskin, black velvet and ribbons!
+The King had the most luxurious toilet of all.
+His close stools were covered in sheepskin, black velvet and ribbons!

 With hundreds of people crammed into the palace, personal cleanliness was of high importance.